This is a list of writing and publishing resources. Feel free to email us with more links of interest. Contact info here.

 How A Book Gets Published - Article by Nathan Bransford, highlighting the processes of mainstream publishing.

-What Do Literary Agents Do? - More from Nathan Bransford.
+What Do Literary Agents Do? - More about from Nathan Bransford.
 This time he talks about the role of a literary agent.
 Reliable source, since he used to be a literary agent himself.

 How to Pitch Your Story to an Agent - Literary agent Rachelle Gardner posts tips on how to pitch your book to a potential agent.